-This, compounded with a flood of advice provided online by communications experts – which is sometimes misconstrued to apply also to grant writing – means there is a disconnect with reality.
-Yes, storytelling is an important aspect of nonprofit communications, but use it sparingly when it comes to writing grants.
+I often meet nonprofit executive directors and development professionals who insist one must be “creative” when writing a grant proposal in order to grab the attention of the potential donor and to secure funding.
+This, compounded with a flood of advice provided online by communications experts – sometimes misconstrued to apply also to grant writing – means there is a disconnect with reality.
+Yes, storytelling is an important aspect of nonprofit communications, but use it carefully when it comes to writing grant proposals.

-Give me the facts.
+“Give me the facts.
 Get to the point.
 I have to read hundreds of grant proposals.
-If I cannot understand what you need and why, and fairly quickly, I will turn my attention to the next proposal.
+If I cannot understand what you need and why, and fairly quickly, I will turn my attention to the next proposal.“

+You might enjoy reading Kathryn Pauley of Nonprofit Hub, “Finding Your Perfect Love: Grant Writing Tips for Nonprofits” (n.d.).
 I also enjoyed a somewhat unusual resource, an article by Catherine Clifford for Entrepreneur, “8 Writing Strategies for People Who Say They Can’t Write” (2014).

-When you sit down to write a business pitch, a grant proposal or a speech, be sure that you have done your research and know precisely what you mean to communicate.
+“When you sit down to write a business pitch, a grant proposal or a speech, be sure that you have done your research and know precisely what you mean to communicate.
 If you’re struggling to write, it may be a sign that you are confused about what you want to say.
-Condense the main nugget of what you are trying to say into just a short phrase or sentence and you’ll have a better shot at composing a tight, organized piece.
+Condense the main nugget of what you are trying to say into just a short phrase or sentence, and you’ll have a better shot at composing a tight, organized piece.“